 Where to Find Us

 FRC has 3 office locations, in Wytheville, Marion and Galax.
 All in-person meetings are by appointment only.
-To set up an appointment or to talk to someone about your needs, call 1.800.613.6145.
+To set up an appointment or to talk to someone about your needs, call 1.276.625.0219 during regular business hours.
+For emergency services call 1.800.613.6145.

 Accommodations

 The Family Resource Center works hard to provide reasonable accommodations to people who work, volunteer or receive services with us.
-Our building is wheelchair accessible and we provide interpreter services for those who need it.
-If you need special accommodations, please let one of our staff know before services.
+Our buildings are wheelchair accessible and we provide interpreter services for those who need it.
+If you need special accommodations, please let one of our staff know when scheduling services.

 Interpreter Services